 Permits for Burning Off

-The Bushfire Management Committee usually authorises the issuing of permits for burning off from around the end of March to the end of April, subject to satisfactory weather conditions.
+The Bushfire Management Committee has authorised the issuing of permits for burning off from Monday 18 March 2019 to Tuesday 30 April 2019, subject to satisfactory weather conditions.

 The following conditions apply to the issuing of permits for burning off for the Fire Season.